Flip-flop (electronics): JK latch

 Hence, the JK latch is an SR latch that is made to toggle its output (oscillate between 0 and 1) when passed the input combination of 11.
-Unlike the SR flip-flop, the 11 input combination for the JK latch is not very useful because there is no clock that directs toggling.
+Unlike the JK flip-flop, the 11 input combination for the JK latch is not very useful because there is no clock that directs toggling.

 Gated latches and conditional transparency

+Latches are designed to be transparent.
+That is, input signal changes cause immediate changes in output.
+Additional logic can be added to a transparent latch to make it non-transparent or opaque when another input (an enable input) is not asserted.